miguelgondu/adaptive_zelda/readme.md

 # Adaptive Zelda Experiment

 In this experiment, we are testing a system for adjusting the difficulty of games automatically.
 You will be presented 23 levels in a Zelda-like game (compiled using the [GVGAI framework](http://www.gvgai.net/index.php)).
 We will try to find a level that, for you, takes 150 in-game steps to solve.
-If you want to know more about the technique and about the experiment, [click here]().
+If you want to know more about the technique and about the experiment, [read our previous paper](https://arxiv.org/abs/2005.07677).

 Do you want to participate?, follow these instructions: